p1xelHer0/p1xelher0-light-atom-syntax/README.md

 # p1xelHer0-light-syntax theme for [Atom](https://atom.io/)

-This is the light version of my own [Syntax -theme](https://github.com/p1xelHer0/p1xelher0-light-atom-syntax).
+This is the light version of my own [Syntax-theme](https://github.com/p1xelHer0/p1xelher0-light-atom-syntax).

 I like turquoise and brown 🤔.
 Orange makes for a nice contrast.
 I mostly do JavaScript.